Prominent Republicans push conspiracy theories about attack on Nancy Pelosi's husband

 “This is an outrage and our hearts are with the entire Pelosi family.
 We pray Paul will make a full recovery,” former Vice President Mike Pence tweeted on Friday.
 “There can be no tolerance for violence against public officials or their families.
 This man should be prosecuted to the fullest extent of the law.”

-Senate Minority Leader Mitch McConnell, R-Ky., also issued statements decrying the attack, McCarthy did not, drawing criticism from Democrats such as Rep. Alexandria Ocasio-Cortez, D-N.Y.
-When asked by Fox News about the attack on Sunday, McCarthy said, “violence or threat of violence has no place in our society.
+Senate Minority Leader Mitch McConnell also issued statements decrying the attack.
+McCarthy did not, drawing criticism from Democrats such as Rep. Alexandria Ocasio-Cortez, D-N.Y.
+When asked by Fox News about the attack on Sunday, McCarthy said, “Violence or threat of violence has no place in our society.
 What happened to Paul Pelosi is wrong.”

 “The lack of a more public reaction by McCarthy is notable since he could be speaker himself, if Republicans win the House next week, and would have the responsibility of fulfilling the institutional duties of a role that is sometimes supposed to supersede partisan politics,” observed CNN’s Stephen Collinson.
 “His comments also appear less direct than Speaker Pelosi’s reaction to the shooting of GOP Whip Steve Scalise at a congressional baseball practice in 2017, which she described as a ‘despicable and cowardly attack’ on Congress itself and said at such times there were ‘no Democrats or Republicans.’”